Tom Yum Soup Recipe

 A bowl of Tom Yum Goong soup.

-Of course, there’s the classic soup called Tom Yum Nam Sai, which is made with a clear broth.
-But there’s also Tom Yum Nam Khon, the creamy version made with evaporated milk.
-The latter is popular in Bangkok and is perfect for people who can’t handle too much heat.
+Of course, there’s the classic Tom Yum Nam Sai, made with a clear broth, but there’s also Tom Yum Nam Khon, the creamy version with evaporated milk.
+The creamy version is really popular in Bangkok and is great for those who prefer less heat.

-Both versions are equally delicious, but I love the clear soup better for its more authentic taste.
-The clear broth allows the tangy and spicy flavors to shine, while the creamy soup adds a touch of sweetness from the evaporated milk.
+Both versions are delicious, but I personally love the clear soup more for its authentic taste.
+The clear broth lets the tangy and spicy flavors really stand out, while the creamy version brings a bit of sweetness from the evaporated milk.

 Difference Between Tom Yum And Tom Kha

-Speaking of creamy soups, you might have also heard about Tom Kha, which is often confused with the creamy version of Tom Yum.
+Speaking of creamy soups, you might have come across Tom Kha, which is sometimes mistaken for the creamy version of Tom Yum.

-The main difference between the two is that Tom Kha uses coconut milk while creamy Tom Yum uses evaporated milk.
-Tom Kha also commonly includes chicken (Tom Kha Gai) compared to the usual seafood base of the latter.
+The main difference is that Tom Kha uses coconut milk, while creamy Tom Yum uses evaporated milk.
+Plus, Tom Kha typically has chicken (Tom Kha Gai) as the main protein, whereas creamy Tom Yum usually features seafood.

 Tom Yum soup ingredients.